Desolation (Llimona)

-Desolation is a sculpture made by Josep Llimona 1907 which is part of the collection of the National Art Museum of Catalonia in Barcelona.
+Desolation is a sculpture that was crafted by Josep Llimona in 1907, which now resides in the National Art Museum of Catalonia in Barcelona.

 Background

 Llimona, of the Catalan Modernism school of sculpture, joined the Symbolism movement during the first few years of the 20th century after adopting an idealism deeply rooted in his religious convictions.
 Llimona contributed to the founding of the Artistic Circle of Sant Lluc, which intended to preserve art from the perceived excesses of contemporary artists.
 Female nudes were prohibited by the Circle's initial statutes, and Llimona created Desolation after the prohibition was lifted.
 The work was exhibited for the first time in 1907 and aims to communicate feelings that reflect a deep humanity through a naked female figure.